 College of Arts & Sciences

-Mississippi University for Women's Department of Communication has an integrated computer network for WMUW, the campus radio station, The Spectator, the campus newspaper, and the television studio that supports the media convergence curriculum.
+Mississippi University for Women's Department of Communication is home to the campus radio station (WMUW 88.5 FM), the campus newspaper (The Spectator), and a television studio that supports the media convergence curriculum.

-The Spectator lab provides access to industry standard desktop publishing, web development, and video & audio editing software, such as Adobe's Creative Suite 5.5 and Sony's Sound Forge Pro 10.
+The Spectator computer lab provides access to industry standard print design, web development, and video & audio editing software, such as Adobe's Creative Suite and Sony's Sound Forge Pro.

 Specialized editing bays contain workstations specifically designed for advanced multi-track audio and video editing.

-The mutli-media industry places a premium on graduates who have both technological expertise and strong superior communication training.
-The program's focus is on writing, editing and creative skills and the softward and hardware in place enhances students' learning.
+Mass media industries (such as journalism, public relations, advertising, and TV/film production) place a premium on graduates who have both technological expertise and strong communication skills.
+Our program focuses on writing, editing and creative skills, and we provide students the software and hardware to enhance learning in these areas.

 1100 College Street Columbus, MS 39701phone: 662.329.4750 or 877.462.8439